Tomerg91/Loom/src/modules/tasks/README.md

 The scaffolding created in Step 2 supports upcoming milestones:

-- **Step 3:** Extend the Prisma schema with task-related entities and generate migrations.
+- **Step 3:** Extend the Supabase SQL schema with task-related entities and generate migrations.
 - **Step 5:** Implement task CRUD APIs and shared DTOs.
 - **Step 6:** Introduce recurrence utilities and integrate them into task services.
 - **Steps 7-14:** Layer on progress updates, notifications, exports, and UI experiences specific to coaches and clients.